orzehhowski/departure_board/docs/notes.md

+## why aiohttp

+I didn't want to use fastAPI, because I think it is not required for API with only one endpoint - I want to keep project as small as possible.

+But I wanted async requests handling too - because it is more real-life thing.
+Thant's how I ended up with aiohttp, which takes only 2MB on disk and allows my application to run synchronous sqlite3 reads in different threads, making request handler asynchronous - the only time-consuming thing in my handler (reading data from DB) is delegated to another thread, which lets event loop to handle next requests while data read is performed.
+It wouldn't be possible for sqlite3 writes - write operation blocks database file for another threads.

 ## algorithm for dates handling

 Problem: Poznan ZTM API sends data for future days that overrides previous schedules, for example: